mitchest/global-coral-reefs/README.md

 # global-coral-reefs
 Code and analysis for reproducing the data and statistics from:
 Lyons et al. (202x).
-High-resolution global maps of coral reefs
+High-resolution global maps of coral reef habitat

 ## Note
 - The `.dbf` file is compressed, so uncompress it to use it